UNC-Robotics/Med-MPD/README.md

 # Medical Motion Planning Dataset (Med-MPD)

+## NOTICE

+This work has been extended and its scope broadened.
+The new active repository is [Med-RAD](https://github.com/UNC-Robotics/Med-RAD).

 ## Overview

 This repository contains environments for evaluating motion planners and minimally-invasive robot designs.